New Retreat, CLE, and Marketing-Training Video

 The buyers for law firm training and CLE have changed.

 Today, there’s a wider array of law firm professionals involved in the hiring.
 And association conference organizers seem unduly enamored of 4-person panel discussions or short TED-style talks which make it hard to stand out as a speaker.
 This means I now need to educate and persuade buyers who don’t know me and haven’t seen me present, making a speaker video more important.

 I shot many of the videos with my iPhone 6S.

 I upgraded to the 6S specifically because the reviews agreed that the camera on the 6S was a significant improvement over the 6.
 (I’ll provide more detail regarding the recording technology and other equipment I used to film these videos in a subsequent Post.)

-I selected and trimmed brief snippets from 50 hours of presentation video, shot a few quick video testimonials from satisfied clients, and hired Primeau Productions to stitch it all together.
-Specializing in this type of speaker demo videos, Primeau's editors organized my clips, added the text banners and testimonials, and set it to all music, finally editing it down to just 5 tight minutes.
-They did a terrific job and were quite easy to work with.
-I'd sincerely appreciate your thoughts about the video.
+I selected and trimmed brief snippets from 50 hours of presentation video, shot a few quick video testimonials from satisfied clients, stitched it all together, and set it to music, finally editing it down to just 3 tight minutes.
+I’d sincerely appreciate your thoughts about the video.